-- 3. The Remuneration Committee has the following rights: - a. it may commission independent specialist advice at the expense of the HTA, subject to budgets agreed by the Authority; - b. it will be consulted in advance on the procurement of any external advice being sought on its behalf; - c. it may secure the attendance of outsiders with relevant experience and expertise in order to discharge its responsibilities.
+- 6. In respect of its formal areas of responsibility, the Remuneration Committee has the following rights: - it may commission independent specialist advice at the expense of the HTA, subject to budgets agreed by the Board (and with the agreement of the Accounting Officer); - b. it will be consulted in advance on the procurement of any external advice being sought on its behalf; - c. it may secure the attendance of outsiders with relevant experience and expertise in order to discharge its formal responsibilities.